 2. Planimetric Method

-Measure the area of each grain by image analysis and calculate the equivalent circle diameter.
+The area of each grain is measured by image analysis, and the equivalent circular diameter is calculated.

 $$d_i = 2\sqrt{\frac{A_i}{\pi}}$$